osopromadze/martian-robots/README.md

 Live version of app is deployed on azure https://guidesmiths-martian-robots.azurewebsites.net

 It has 2 endpoints and postman collection fot testing can be found here https://www.getpostman.com/collections/ba79d35a972fd8859f3e.
-It can be imported in postman.

  - **POST** ```/martian-robots/move-robots``` which receives request body as plain text with input and after successful validations makes output of robot positions.
 Also saves related information in Mongo.